 We are implementing ‘Equally Safe’, Scotland’s strategy to prevent and eradicate all forms of violence against women and girls, backed up with record levels of funding.

-We are now implementing the new Domestic Abuse Act that created a new specific offence to help tackle domestic abuse.
+We’ve introduced the world leading legislation that makes psychological domestic abuse and controlling behaviour a crime.
 Scotland is now one of only a handful of countries across the world to introduce dedicated legislation that will cover not just physical abuse, but also other forms of psychological abuse and coercive and controlling behaviour which cannot easily be prosecuted under the existing criminal law.

 We are working with victims organisations and others to improve victims’ experience of the justice system, including establishing a Victims Taskforce to ensure victims’ voices are heard and to streamline their journey through the justice system.

 In the last session of the Parliament, we passed the Abusive Behaviour and Sexual Harm Act to tackle the way modern technology can be used to perpetrate abuse, creating a new offence of sharing private intimate images without consent, or so-called ‘revenge porn’.